Data Transfer and Management Guide

 localhost$ cd %HOMEPATH%\Documents\portal-data\

-Assuming your TACC username is jdoe and you are affiliated with UT Austin, an rsync transfer that pushes my_file.txt from the current directory of your local computer to the remote secure system would look like this:
+Assuming your TACC username is bjones and you are affiliated with UT Austin, an rsync transfer that pushes my_file.txt from the current directory of your local computer to the remote secure system would look like this:

-localhost$ rsync ./my_file.txt jdoe@host:/transfer/directory/path
+localhost$ rsync ./my_file.txt bjones@host:/transfer/directory/path

 If you have not done so already, enter this command in your terminal, replacing the TACC username and your individualized transfer directory path appropriately.